 Sensory circuits is a fun sensory motor skills programme that supports children to be in appropriate arousal level to be ready to learn.

-Sensory circuits also supports children with difficulties in sensory processing, fine and gross motor and self care skills.
+Sensory circuits supports children with difficulties in sensory processing, attention and concentration, fine and gross motor and self care skills.

 Training for school staff

 Support to develop and run an effective sensory circuit